 The state’s public lands offer a variety of upland bird hunting options, including WDFW wildlife areas.
 The 192,000-acre Columbia Basin Wildlife Area, for example, includes over a dozen units, most of them offering good hunting opportunities for pheasant, quail and other upland species.
 Although much smaller, the Sunnyside/Snake River Wildlife Area and many of its 18 units are also worth investigating.
 The wildlife areas west of the Cascades also provide some upland bird hunting possibilities, both for forest grouse and for released pheasants.

 WDFW releases pheasants in over 50 locations throughout the state, about half of them in Western Washington and half on the east side of the Cascades.
 Many of these pheasant release sites are in our state’s wildlife areas.
-Release site descriptions and driving directions are available on the department's website.
+Release site descriptions and driving directions are available on the Places to go hunting page.

 Upland bird hunting opportunities also abound on several of the Northwest’s National Wildlife Refuges and on properties managed by the Bureau of Land Management.